 4. Check for leaks.

 Water leaks are a potential source of mold and mildew, and you probably don’t check for them frequently enough.
 At least twice a year, make sure to inspect the water hookup to your refrigerator and under your kitchen sink.
 “Most people don’t think about those pipes because they don’t see them very often,” says Tuck, “but if you spot a leak when it’s small, you can prevent a potential mold or mildew problem before it happens.”
 The twice-a-year rule also applies for the plumbing in your bathroom.
-If you’ve checked for leaks and still suspect mildew, call a plumber to check the venting.
+If you’ve checked for leaks and still suspect mildew, call plumbing experts to check the venting.

 5. Mind your mattress.